-The first generation American-born son of hardworking Korean immigrants, David Kim is running for Congress in the Democratic Primary on May 22.
+The first generation American-born son of hardworking Korean immigrants, David Kim is running for Congress in the Democratic Primary Run Off on July 24.
 He’s had enough of this do-nothing Congress.

 David understands what it means to work hard for what he cares about.
 To put himself through Harvard, David tutored local high school students.
 After graduating, he turned that small business idea into C2 Education, a company with 200 locations, thousands of employees, and annual revenues over 100 million dollars.
 Currently, more than 50,000 students a year are getting the education they deserve through David’s vision and commitment to education.

 David moved C2 Education’s national headquarters to John’s Creek in 2006 after visiting and falling in love with the community.
 C2 has created more than 1,000 jobs in the metro area alone.

 Three years ago, David stepped away from the day-to-day operations of C2 Education, to refocus his life, and continue his commitment to young people.
 Concerned about the decline of arts education in our public schools, David became the publisher of Teen Ink, a national media outlet focused on writing, art, photos, and forums for teens.
 Distributed through classrooms and available in libraries nationwide, Teen Ink magazines and books give teens a chance to express their opinions in a safe and encouraging environment.

 David is a proud resident of Duluth, where he lives with his wife MJ, their three young children, and their beloved yorkie, Yoshi.
 David and MJ are raising their children to believe that service and hard work are keys to a bright future, and he lives those lessons every day.